osegbotonie/enterprise-m365-administration-lab/docs/07-privileged-access-management.md

 It also supports separation of duties and reduces the potential impact of a compromised administrator account.

+A user responsible for identity administration does not necessarily need permission to manage devices, Exchange Online, SharePoint, or the entire Microsoft 365 tenant.

 ---

-# 5. Normal User Account and Administrative Account
+# 5. Separation of Normal and Administrative Activities

 Where appropriate, administrative personnel should separate normal business activities from privileged administration.